Martin B. McKneally

 Martin Boswell McKneally (December 31, 1914 – June 14, 1992) was a Republican member of the United States House of Representatives from New York.
 He also served as the National Commander of The American Legion from 1959 to 1960.

-Early life
+Early life and education

 McKneally was born in Newburgh, New York, the son of George F. and Ellen (née Lahey) McKneally.
 He attended Newburgh's public schools, and graduated from Newburgh Free Academy.
 McKneally graduated from the College of the Holy Cross in 1936 and Fordham University School of Law in 1940.
 McKneally was admitted to the bar and practiced law in Newburgh and New York City.

 Military service

 McKneally was drafted in 1941.
-He attended The JAG School then at University of Michigan and entered U.S. Army JAG Corps.
+He attended The JAG School (then at University of Michigan) and entered U.S. Army JAG Corps.
 He received his commission as a second lieutenant in the Army Judge Advocate General's Corps.
 He taught military law at Grinnell College, then deployed to the Pacific theater.
 In the Pacific, he served on the staff Lieutenant General Robert C. Richardson, commander of the Central Pacific Area.
 He was released from service in 1946 with the rank of major.